Komal1201/backend-CMS/README.md

+# HEADLESS-CMS

+We selected the Strapi as our headless CMS and Vue.js as our frontend library.

+We selected the Movie Review Site as our project.
+The site will have a list of 10 movies and clicking on them will take users to the review pages.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.